UCObservatories/lick_searchable_archive/frontend/doc/how_to_use.rst

 See `Description of all fields`_ more information about what fields are available.

-Finally use the `Submit Query` button to run the query against the archive database.
+Finally use the ``Submit Query`` button to run the query against the archive database.

 **Downloading data**

 To download a single file from the archive, click on its filename.
 To download multiple files, click the checkbox next to each file in the results you wish to download.
-The `Select All` checkbox can be used to select or deselect all of the results being displayed.
-Clicking the `Download Selected` button will download the selected files as a tarball.
-The `Download All` button will download a tarball of all files returned by the query, regardless of whether they have been selected.
+The ``Select All`` checkbox can be used to select or deselect all of the results being displayed.
+Clicking the ``Download Selected`` button will download the selected files as a tarball.
+The ``Download All`` button will download a tarball of all files returned by the query, regardless of whether they have been selected or are on the current page.

 .. _`Description of all fields`: fields.html